barad1tos/Python-Scripts/Genres Autoupdater v2.0/readme.md

 # Logging

 The project utilizes two loggers for comprehensive logging:

 1. Console Logger (console_logger):
      - Logs messages with a severity level of INFO and above to the console.
      - Provides real-time feedback during script execution.
 2. Error Logger (error_logger):
      - Logs messages with a severity level of ERROR to a specified log file.
      - Helps in diagnosing issues by providing detailed error information.
 3. Analytics Logger (analytics_logger):
      - Logs information related to function durations, overhead, and call counts.
      - If analytics_log_file is configured in config.yaml, logs are written to that file using a rotating file handler.
      - Otherwise, analytics logs go to the console.

-## Log Configuration:
+## Log Configuration

 Logging is configured in the logger.py module.
 The ColoredFormatter class adds color to log messages based on their severity:

 - Errors: Displayed in red.
 - Info Messages: Displayed in the default console color.

-## Log Files:
+## Log Files

 - Standard Output Log: Defined by StandardOutPath in the .plist file (e.g., music_genre_updater_stdout.log).
 - Standard Error Log: Defined by StandardErrorPath in the .plist file (e.g., music_genre_updater_stderr.log).
 - Main Log File: Defined in config.yaml (log_file).